-7th Annual Pisgah Hill Full Moon Trek (Super Blue Full Snow Moon)
+10th Annual Pisgah Hill Full Moon Trek

-74 Dougherty Road New Gloucester Maine
+74 Dougherty Road, New Gloucester, Maine

 The trailhead has a small parking lot which fills quickly.
-Most vehicles are asked to line the shoulder of Dougherty Road.
-Click here for Preserve details and a map.
+Most vehicles line the shoulder of Dougherty Road.
+Click here for preserve details and maps.